arimue/PlanetScope_landslide_tracking/tutorial/Tutorial2_Offset_Tracking_L3B.md

 #Get dx/dy stats at the pixel location 200,300 with a padding of 3 pixels.
 Note dx and dy displacements will be converted to m/yr to make them comparable among image pairs.
 stats = postprocessing.get_stats_in_aoi(matches, xcoord = 200, ycoord = 300, pad = 3, prefix_ext = "L3B", take_velocity=False)
 ```
 Note: if you supplied a GeoJSON, you can also invert your selection and calculate the statistics of all areas outside the provided polygon.
-To do so, set the invert=True.
+To do so, set invert=True.